-BAE Systems wins U.S. Army’s CATV competition, receives $278 million contract
+BAE Systems Wins U.S. Army’s CATV Competition, Receives $278 Million Contract

-BAE Systems’ Beowulf has won the U.S. Army’s competition for its Cold Weather All-Terrain Vehicle (CATV) program, and the company has received a $278 million contract for production units, spare parts, and contractor logistics support.
+BAE Systems’ Beowulf has won the U.S. Army’s competition for its Cold Weather All-Terrain Vehicle (CATV) programme, and the company has received a $278 million contract for production units, spare parts and contractor logistics support.
 The win further confirms BAE Systems as the industry leader in the design and production of military all-terrain vehicles for operations in harsh terrains and in the toughest weather conditions.

-BAE Systems’ Beowulf has won the U.S. Army’s competition for its Cold Weather All-Terrain Vehicle (CATV) program and the company has received a $278 million contract for production units, spare parts and contractor logistics support.
-(Credit: BAE Systems)
+BAE Systems Wins U.S. Army’s CATV Competition, Receives $278 Million Contract (Photo: Business Wire)

-Beowulf is an unarmored, tracked, and highly versatile vehicle for carrying personnel and a variety of payloads in either of its two compartments.
-Beowulf can traverse snow, ice, rock, sand, mud, and swamp conditions, and can operate in steep mountain environments.
+Beowulf is an unarmoured, tracked and highly versatile vehicle for carrying personnel and a variety of payloads in either of its two compartments.
+Beowulf can traverse snow, ice, rock, sand, mud and swamp conditions, and can operate in steep mountain environments.
 Its amphibious feature also allows it to swim in flooded areas or coastal waters.
-This marks the first sale of Beowulf, which is based on its sister BvS10 armored variant in service with several European nations.
+This marks the first sale of Beowulf, which is based on its sister BvS10 armoured variant in service with several European nations.

 As the focus on Arctic Mobility operations grows, we see increasing opportunities in other markets for the BvS10 and Beowulf with an emerging demand to replace legacy BV206s.